Section 4 Properties of the Least Squares Estimate

 4.4 Estimating the Error Variance

-So far we have only considered how to estimate the parameter vector \(\beta\) and we have ignored the parameter \(\sigma^2\).
-We will see that an unbiased estimator for \(\sigma^2\) is given by \[\begin{equation} \hat\sigma^2 := \frac{1}{n-p-1} \sum_{i=1}^n (y_i - \hat y_i)^2, \tag{4.7} \end{equation}\] where \(\hat y_i\) are the fitted values from equation (2.5).
-As for the one-dimensional case in (1.4), the estimate does not have the prefactor \(1/n\), which one might naively expect, but the denominator is decreased by one for each component of the vector \(\beta\).
+Having established the necessary properties of the hat matrix and Cochran’s theorem, we can now show that an unbiased estimator for \(\sigma^2\) is given by \[\begin{equation} \hat\sigma^2 := \frac{1}{n-p-1} \sum_{i=1}^n (y_i - \hat y_i)^2 = \frac{1}{n-p-1} \sum_{i=1}^n \hat\varepsilon_i^2, \tag{4.7}. \end{equation}\] As for the case of simple linear regression, in (1.4), the estimate does not have the prefactor \(1/n\), which one might expect, but the denominator is decreased by one for each component of the vector \(\beta\).
 Using Cochran’s theorem, we can now show that the estimator \(\hat\sigma^2\) is unbiased.

-Lemma 4.5 We have \[\begin{equation*} \mathbb{E}(\hat\sigma^2) = \sigma^2. \end{equation*}\]
+Lemma 4.6 We have \[\begin{equation*} \mathbb{E}(\hat\sigma^2) = \sigma^2. \end{equation*}\]

 Now we can apply Cochran’s theorem.
 This shows that \[\begin{equation} \frac{1}{\sigma^2} (n - p - 1) \hat\sigma^2 = \frac{1}{\sigma^2} \varepsilon^\top (I-H) \varepsilon \sim \chi^2(n - p - 1). \tag{4.8} \end{equation}\] Since the expectation of a \(\chi^2(\nu)\) distribution equals \(\nu\) (see appendix B.5.1), we find \[\begin{equation*} \frac{1}{\sigma^2} (n - p - 1) \mathbb{E}(\hat\sigma^2) = n - p - 1 \end{equation*}\] and thus \[\begin{equation*} \mathbb{E}(\hat\sigma^2) = \sigma^2. \end{equation*}\] This completes the proof.